sueszli/blog/job market.md

 - supportive conditions = engagement, colleagues, basic needs.
 - personal fit = how well it fits you (this is like a multiplier to the sum of the components above).

-one aspect of the personal fit that stands out to me is impact.
+one aspect of the personal fit that stands out to me is "impact".

 based on 80,000 hours' career reviews [^demanddump], the most impactful jobs are mostly in the following fields: